How long after opening can I swim?A.

 I don’t like chlorine – can I get a salt pool?A.

 What consumers call a salt pool is actually a pool with a chlorine generator.
 Salt is mixed into the water, and through an electro-chemical reaction with the salt the generator creates the purest form of chlorine available, chlorine gas.
 Salt pools are a more environmentally friendly option as they do not require the manufacturing of solid chlorine tablets.
-The cost of a chlorine generator is comparable to the cost of a 5 year chlorine supply; however a salt pool will be easier to maintain over that time period for a typical homeowner.
+The cost of a chlorine generator is comparable to the cost of a 5 year chlorine supply; however a salt pool will be more difficult to maintain over that time period for both service professionals and homeowners alike, and therefore ....

 Does too much chlorine make a pool smell?A.